wada811/DependencyProperty/README.md

 }
 ```

-You can pass variable number of arguments(`DependencyModule`) to `dependencyModules()`.
+You can pass `DependencyModule` to `dependencyModules()` as variable number of arguments.

 ### Define dependencies in DependencyModule
 `DependencyModule` is marker interface.
-You can define dependencies as property and function.
+You can define dependencies as property or function.

 ```kt
 open class CoroutinesModule : DependencyModule {